syndiate/AutoFPCurator/README.md

-# AutoFlashpointCurate
+# AutoFPCurator
-A tool to curate games for Flashpoint faster.
+A tool to curate games for Flashpoint (https://bluemaxima.org/flashpoint/) faster.